wp-plugins/wp-geo/README.txt

 == Version Log ==

+WP Geo 2.1.2
+* Added capability for feeds including georss points - for more information see http://www.georss.org.

 WP Geo 2.1.1
 * Adds external CSS stylesheet to fix image background colours on certain themes.
 * Added 'wp_geo_map' class to map divs so they can be styled.

 WP Geo 2.1
 * Added setting for default map zoom.
 * Map in admin now defaults to preferred map type.
 * Added screenshots.

 WP Geo 2.0
 * Added options to display posts maps on category and archive pages.

 WP Geo 1.3
 * Added options to set default width and height for maps.

 WP Geo 1.2
 * Added [wp_geo_map] Shortcode to add map within post content.

 WP Geo 1.1
 * Added option to set map type.
 * Added option to set wether maps appear at the top or bottom of posts.

 == License ==
 Copyright (C) 2008 Ben Huson